BOOK FOOD EXPERIENCES

 People on a covered wooden bridge taking photos of fall foliage outside

-Easily one of the most legendary spots in Japan for kōyō, the autumn leaves at Tofukuji Temple will take your breath away.
-The highlight here is Tsutenkyo Bridge, which soars across a valley of Japanese maple trees – the view is equally impressive from on the bridge as it is admiring it from afar.
+Easily one of the most legendary spots in Japan for koyo, the fall colors at Tofukuji Temple will take your breath away.
+The highlight here is Tsutenkyo Bridge, which soars across a valley of Japanese maple trees.

 The green, white and black tower of Osaka Castle with red and gold treetops in the foreground

-Osaka Castle is one of the most iconic and beautiful sights in the city, and it becomes even more attractive during the fall when the ginkgo trees turn a glorious golden hue.
+Osaka Castle is one of the city's most iconic and beautiful sights, and it becomes even more attractive during the fall when the ginkgo trees turn a glorious golden hue.
 Climb to the top of the tower for a panoramic view of Osaka in all its autumn splendor.

 People on a bridge admiring a waterfall surrounded by autumn trees

-This forested region just outside the bustling city is one of Osaka’s top spots for viewing autumn foliage in a natural setting.
-Take the three-kilometer hiking path to the cascading Minoh Waterfall to reach the most picturesque location – be sure to pick up some sweet fried maple leaves on your way!
+This forested region just outside the bustling city is one of Osaka’s top spots for viewing fall foliage in a natural setting.
+Take the three-kilometer hiking path to the cascading Minoh Waterfall to reach the most picturesque location — be sure to pick up some sweet fried maple leaves on your way.

-Join the Minoh Falls Japanese Craft Beer Hike with a certified craft beer expert!
+Join the Minoh Falls Japanese Craft Beer Hike with a certified craft beer expert for an experience with a foodie twist.

 Hoshida Suspension Bridge during autumn in Japan